dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 class B extends A{}
 ```
 * so with array you can pollute array with other values which would throw `ArrayStoreException` on runtime - that's why generics add compile-time check to make sure you will have less runtime errors.
 Because of type erasure JVM can't throw `ArrayStoreException`, and if code could compile, you would successfully add wrong type to generic, and ony when you get it you will get `ClassCastException`.
-* invariant - for the above reason, because compare to array you can reassuring generic to supertype, they are considered invariant
+* arrays are covariant, but generics `invariant` - you can't reassign generic to supertype
 Unlike arrays, generic collections are not reified, which means that all generic information is removed from the compiled class, so `List<String>` would be just `List` on runtime.
 For example `void m(List<CharSequence> cs)`, `void m(List<String> s)`, and `void m(List<SomeOtherClass> o)` are not different method signatures at all.
 If you remove the type specification, they all resolve to the same signature i.e. `void m(List x)`.
 So if you put them into one class you will got compile error, due to the type erasure.
 But if you put them into parent-child class you will also get error, but reason is different.
 From compile perspective - it's valid overloading, but from JVM it's valid overriding, that's why compiler won't compile to avoid confusion.
 The exception is when you override generic type with non-generic for example you can override `List<String>` with just `List`, but not vice versa.
 Don't get confused by the presence of <T> in the code.
 The same rules of overriding still apply.
 The T in <T> is called as the `type` parameter.
 It is used as a placeholder for whatever type is actually used while invoking the method.
 For example, if you call the method `<T> List<T> transform(List<T> list)` with `List<String>`, T will be typed to String.
 Thus, it will return List<String>.
 If, in another place, you call the same method with `Integer`,
 T will be typed to `Integer` and therefore, the return type of the method for that invocation will be `List<Integer>`.
 Overriding example